 Sèvres Babylone & Saint Germain des Prés

 The area between the Saint Germain des Près Metro station and the Bon Marché department store is filled with lots of small luxury shops.
-You won’t have to confront huge crowds of shopping tourists in most of this neighborhood, since it’s slightly less well-known as a shopping hub, especially the smaller streets like Rue de Grenelle and the Rue des Saints-Pères.
+You won't have to confront huge crowds of shopping tourists in most of this neighborhood, since it's slightly less well-known as a shopping hub, especially the smaller streets like Rue de Grenelle and the Rue des Saints-Pères.
 You could start at Saint Germain des Près to have un café at one of the famous literary cafés, then make your way towards the incredible Sonia Rykiel store which is lined with thousands of books.
-Continue exploring before stopping in at a large Hermès store, which doesn’t look like much from the outside, but will surprise you once stepping inside, for it’s housed in a former Art Deco swimming pool hall and includes a café and library!
-End the day with a perusal through the Bon Marché department store, then grab some tasty treats at its gastronomic counterpart, the Grande Épicerie.
+Continue exploring before stopping in at a large Hermès store, which doesn't look like much from the outside, but will surprise you once stepping inside, for it's housed in a former Art Deco swimming pool hall and includes a café and library!
+End the day with a perusal through le Bon Marché department store, then grab some tasty treats at its gastronomic counterpart, the Grande Épicerie.

 Hermès: 17 Rue de Sèvres, 75006 Paris